 Since many practitioners and spas often private label from the same companies, it’s not uncommon for spas to carry the exact same products, just with different labels.
 While not all customers will notice that, these days consumers are so savvy that it might get noticed.

 Something to watch for: sometimes private label cosmetic companies advertise that they offer “custom formulations.”
 Their version of custom formulation is only within what they have in stock–it is NOT a true custom formulation.
 Don’t be fooled!

 Who is private label skincare best for?

-Private label is best for people who do not want to create their own formulations or make their own products, but do not have the resources or infrastructure in place to make contract manufacturing feasible.
-Private label is also a great starting point for aestheticians, cosmetologists, spa or salon owners, or other skin wellness practitioners who want a branded line to offer their clients and patients, but don’t necessary plan to sell the line outside of their practice.
+Private label is best for people who do not want to create their own custom formulations or make their own skincare products, but do not have the resources or infrastructure in place to make contract cosmetics manufacturing feasible.
+Private label products are also a great starting point for aestheticians, cosmetologists, spa or salon owners, or other skin wellness practitioners who want a branded line to offer their clients and patients, but don’t necessary plan to sell the line outside of their practice.

 Private label skincare is also not always a one-stop shop solution, and it can be hectic to manage getting private label skincare products from different houses.
 The available packaging might not match, and the lead times for reorders might not be the same.

-Some contract labs also offer private labeling services, so that when the time comes to scale or if you need to customize a formulation, you have more options available.
+Some contract labs also offer private labeling services, so that when the time comes to scale or if you need a custom formulation, you have more options available.

 You should still understand how to formulate and source ingredients, even if you choose the contract manufacturing route for your skincare startup.